 Listing with an online travel agent (OTA) can be an excellent marketing strategy for tour operators.
-They’re experts in digital marketing, own search rankings and travelers trust them for booking activities.
-When you sign up with an OTA, your tour business gains exposure to an audience you might not reach otherwise.
+They’re experts in digital marketing, own search rankings and travelers trust them for booking experiences.
+When you sign up with an OTA, your tour business has the potential to gain exposure with an audience you may not reach otherwise.

-However, an OTA’s commission fees can eat into your bottom line — which might tempt you to ignore their benefits as a marketing channel.
-These benefits include introducing new customers to your tour business, and incorporating your offer in a dynamic package.
+However, increased exposure comes with a cost and OTA’s commission fees can eat into your bottom line.
+Despite this, there are some worthwhile benefits for investing in an OTA as a marketing channel.
+These benefits include introducing new customers to your tour business and creating packages that draw attention.

-Let’s explore 3 experiments you can try to decide if an OTA fits with your business:
+Let’s explore 3 tactics you can use to determine if an OTA fits with your tour business:

 Running a tour business comes with fixed costs — expenses that stay the same no matter how many bookings come through.
-There’s rent, insurance, equipment, and employee salaries (to name a few).
+There’s rent, insurance, equipment, and staff salaries to look after.
+The best OTAs promote tours and activities on a mass scale, allowing tour businesses to sell experiences to guests quickly and easily.

 What happens if you can reach full capacity on your own?
 Should you even go with an OTA?